hazae41/create-bobine-module/README.md

 }
 ```

-Compile and deploy your module (it will display its address)
+Compile and deploy your module (it will display the module address)

 ```bash
 deno task prepack && deno task produce